Salvation

 Jesus said that whoever believes in him and is baptized will be saved, but whoever does not believe will be condemned (Mar 16:16).
 He didn't say that those who are not baptized will be condemned, but those who do not believe, so baptism is not essential for salvation.

-He wasn't baptized because he had no opportunity to be.
-If he had been taken down from the cross and had lived he would have been baptized, because Peter, inspired by the Holy Spirit, proclaimed a short while later: 'Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins (Act 2:38).'
+The criminal wasn't baptized because he had no opportunity to be.
+If he had been taken down from the cross and had lived he would have been, because Peter, inspired by the Holy Spirit, proclaimed a short while later: 'Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins (Act 2:38).'

 Baptism is not an option for believers, it's commanded by God.
 A believer who refuses to be baptized is disobeying God.

-Baptism is not essential for salvation, and yet the above text tells us that we're saved through it.
+Baptism is not essential for salvation, and yet the above text tells us that we are saved through it.
 How can that be?
 We are not saved by being baptized, which is a symbolic act, but by doing what it symbolizes.
-Baptism symbolizes what Jesus has done for us, and what God wants us to do through him.
+Baptism symbolizes what Jesus has done for us, and what God wants us to do, through him.

 The Bible says that all of us who are baptized into Christ Jesus are baptized into his death (Rom 6:3).
-Our old self, which was a slave to sin, was crucified with him so that sin can no longer rule over us (sin cannot rule over a dead body Rom 6:67).
-And having died with Christ we are then buried with him, through baptism (Rom 6:4).
+Our old self, which was a slave to sin, was crucified with him so that sin can no longer rule over us (sin cannot rule over a dead body – Rom 6:6–7).
+And having died with Christ we are then buried with him, through baptism (Rom 6:4a).

 As the water closes over us it symbolizes the burial of our old self.
 And as Jesus was resurrected from the dead, we too are then resurrected from the dead.
-We rise from the water (our grave) to live a new lifea life of righteousness and holiness (Rom 6:4; Eph 4:224).
+We rise from the water (our grave) to live a new life (Rom 6:4b)—a life of righteousness and holiness (Eph 4:22–4).

-The pledge (Greek appeal) we make to God at baptism is that he will enable us to live our lives with a clear conscience before him, ie to live righteously.
-And if we do that we'll be saved.
+The pledge we make to God at baptism is to live before him with a clear conscience, ie to live righteously.
+And if we do that we will be saved.
 Why?
-Because righteousness, which is doing what is right in the sight of God (1Jo 3:7), leads to holiness (Rom 6:19); and the result of holiness is eternal life (Rom 6:22).
+Because righteousness, which is doing what is right in the sight of God (1Jo 3:7), leads to holiness (Rom 6:19), and the result of holiness is eternal life (Rom 6:22).

 Saved through the sanctifying work of the Spirit